FAQ : New Numbering System for Squash Versions

 The version numbers of the core of Squash TM and those of Squash AUTOM and Squash DEVOPS evolve independently.

 When it comes to Squash AUTOM and Squash DEVOPS specifically, with each release comes a set of components that are all compatible with each other.
 You can view them on the page Downloads or on the page Release notes by version.
-Among these components, you can find: - Squash TM plugins that are numbered according to the core version of Squash TM they are compatible with; - Components that are independent from Squash TM and have their own version numbers, but follow the same principles as the core version of Squash TM (i.e. major version, minor version, and patch version).
+Among these components, you can find: - Squash TM plugins that are numbered according to the core version of Squash TM they are compatible with; - Components that are independent of Squash TM and have their own version numbers, but follow the same principles as the core version of Squash TM (i.e. major version, minor version, and patch version).

 How do I proceed with updating to a major, minor, and patch version of Squash TM?